abinarystar/bubble/README.md

 If we use the second method, we need to create folders in `src/main/resources/META-INF/native-image/{groupId}/{artifactId}-additional-hints/`.
 Inside this folder, we create several files based on our needs.
-To use this method, we need to know which files to include.
+To use this method, we need to know what files to include.
 This might not be a good strategy in our case.

 In this project, we opt to use the first method.
 However, we normally would still need to define the files manually.